-Value is whatever the customer wants.
-A “value-added” activity is therefore any activity that transforms material or information a step closer to what your customer wants.
+The concept of “waste” is best understood by first understanding the concept of “value.”
+Value is whatever the customer wants, and a “value-added” activity is any activity that transforms material or information a step closer to what the customer wants.

 *Side note: the original wastes of Lean were numbered at seven.
 Non-utilized talent was added later as the 8th waste.